 Students must complete all requirements for the MATC within the five-year limit required by the Graduate School.

 Transfer credit is accepted from the School of Media and Journalism’s Certificate in Technology and Communication only.
-Certificate students who are admitted to the MATC may transfer credit for JOMC 711: Writing for Digital Media and JOMC 714: Database and Web Research into the degree program.
+Certificate students who are admitted to the MATC may transfer credit for JOMC 711: Writing for Digital Media and JOMC 713: Digital Data and Analytics into the degree program.
 The credit must have been earned within five years of admission to the MATC.